 On October 11, 2021, ESC Southeast, LLP. prepared a Phase I Environmental Assessment (ESA) for the developer, which included the rezoning area and portions of the Mobi Lodge and ALCOA property to the southwest near the sewer extension.
 In conclusion, the ESA did not identify existing environmental concerns with the property.
-Additionally, on October 25, 2021, ESC Southeast, LLP. prepared a wetland delineation report to identify streams and wetland areas on the property.
+Additionally, on October 25, 2021, ESC prepared a wetland delineation report to identify streams and wetland areas on the property.
 Study results suggest the area contains eighteen (18) potentially jurisditional streams totaling 14,323 linear feet and twelve (12) potentially jurisdictional wetlands totaling 9.2 acres.
-Three-fourths of wetland acres are located located outside the subject property along with portions of the stream segments.
+Three-fourths of wetland acres are located outside the subject property boundary along with portions of the stream segments.

 Site plan details indicate the land use plan recommended fifty (50) foot stream buffer along all potentially jurisdictional streams.
-One (1) encroachment is proposed at the northeast corner of Building A along the truck driveway and, although not shown on the site plan, one or more likely for sewer service.
+With the exception of the sewer extension, the development proposes one (1) buffer encrochment at the northeast corner of Building A.

-Floodplain - The rezoning area does not contain any areas within a regulated floodplain but utility extensions from the west could require a floodplain development permit.
-Planning Staff will ensure proposed line extensions comply with the flood ordinance.
+Floodplain - The rezoning area does not contain any areas within a regulated floodplain.
+Preliminary plans suggest the sewer extension will avoid floodplain areas.

-DECISION MAKING

-In addition to the above criteria, sec.
+DECISION MAKING In addition to the above criteria, sec.
 21-362 (c) of the Zoning Ordinance indicates the primary question before the Board of Commissioners in a rezoning decision is "whether the proposed change advances the public health, safety, or welfare as well as the intent and spirit of the ordinance."
 Additionally, the board "shall not regard as controlling any advantages or disadvantages to the individual requesting the change but shall consider the impact of the proposed zoning change on the public at large."

 The Board of Commissioners must develop a statement of consistency describing whether its action is consistent with any adopted comprehensive plans and indicate why their action is reasonable and in the public interest.
-Planning Staff will provide the Planning Board recommended statement for the public hearing.